backslashart/backslashart.org/README.md

    A good place to make some test edits is `_pages/test.md`

+4. Run Jekyl locally to preview your edits
+   `bundle install`
+   `bundle exec jekyll serve`

-4. Commit your edits
+5. Commit your edits

-5. Netlify should deploy your changes.
+6. Netlify should deploy your changes.

    This typically takes 1 to 5 minutes.